MARS-Group-HAW/MARS-Group-HAW.github.io/docs/tutorial/analysis/visualizing_sim_results.md

+---
+sidebar_position: 20
+description: Explains how to create diagrams and dashboards from simulation output.
+---
 # Analyzing Simulation Output

 Simulation outputs can be analyzed and plotted with various tools.
 In this article, the analysis with [FalconSQL](https://plotly.com/chart-studio-help/database-connectors/personal-login/) is used as an example.